SAT Score Percentiles: What Your Score Means

 You can verify current admitted student score ranges directly on the MIT admissions website.
 Additionally, for any school on your list, check their Common Data Set.
 That document lists the 25th and 75th percentile SAT scores for admitted students every year.
 Above the 75th percentile?
 Your SAT score is actively working for you.

-First, find out what percentile your current score falls in.
-Then, compare it to the 75th percentile of your target schools.
-The gap between the two is your prep target.
-For example, if you score 1250 today and your dream school’s 75th percentile is 1450, you have a 200-point gap.
+First, determine your current percentile.
+Compare this to the 75th percentile of your target schools.
+The difference between the two scores will represent your prep target.
+For example, if your current score is 1250, and your dream school’s 75th percentile is 1450, then you have a 200-point gap to make up, a gap that is totally makeable over a period of four to six months of focused preparation.

 Another common mistake is treating the 50th percentile as a “good” score.
 Nationally, 50th percentile corresponds to roughly 1029 — below what most four-year colleges expect.
 Therefore, always set your sights on the percentile your target college actually admits, not just the national midpoint.

-How to Improve Your SAT Score Percentile Before 12th Grade
+How to Improve Your SAT exam score Before 12th Grade

 Here are concrete steps for 10th and 11th graders in Massachusetts: